barsanuphe/librariansync/README.md

 library.yaml for entries, the **extensions** folder on the Kindle should contain a file, collections.json.

-When *rebuilding collections*, Librarian Sync removes all collections, then adds the collections as defined in collections.json.
+When *rebuilding collections*, LibrarianSync removes all collections, then adds the collections as defined in collections.json.

 When *adding to them*, it preserves already existing collections, and only either